dynatrace-oss/opentelemetry-metric-js/README.md

 OneAgent endpoint.

 #### Dynatrace API Token

+Required only if an API endpoint is also provided.

 The Dynatrace API token to be used by the exporter is specified using the `APIToken` parameter and could, for example, be read from an environment